drasich/slime/README.md

 slime
 =====
 A 'work in progress' scene/game editor/engine.
+Not usable yet.
 You need the efl and elementary from git: http://enlightenment.org

 Compile with waf: